-A roll is required whenever a task arises before a character that constitutes a challenge or something that is integral to the story.
+Whenever there is a task before a character that constitutes a challenge or something that is integral to the story, a roll is needed.
 Trivial tasks, like putting food in your mouth or going to sleep, don't require rolls.
 Unless, of course, you have no hands or are an insomniac, then they might require rolls.
 But for most people, simple tasks like these don't require rolls.
 Rolling the dice for any mundane action would undoubtedly make the game too slow, boring, and complicated-but jumping a chasm, tickling a sea monster, or swallowing a golf ball-sized hunk of wasabi without crying... now that requires a roll.